jasrr/parking-system/SystemDesign.md

 Database: Stores user data, parking information, and transaction records.
 System Process:

-User Registration: Users create accounts via the mobile app.
+User Registration: Users create accounts.
 Space Reservation: Users search for and book parking spaces based on their destination.
 Backend Processing: The system verifies space availability and provides instructions to the user.